AR Glasses: Can You See The Potential?

 AR is often regarded as a gimmick – a fanciful artefact, existing solely in the realm of sci-fi nerds and dreamers.
 Yet it’s much more real than you would think.

 Capital is also pouring in.
-Snapchat acquired WaveOptics, the UK startup behind their AR technology, for a cool $500 million.
+Snapchat acquired WaveOptics, the UK startup behind its AR technology, for a cool $500 million.

 This is matched only by Apple’s $410 million investment into a Texas-based optical technology manufacturer which will supply the components for the Apple Glass product.
 Facebook is also looking to launch its own pair of “smart glasses’ in partnership with Ray-Ban by the end of the year.